What age group is the program geared towards?

 What about lunch and snacks?

 Lunch is provided at no additional cost.
 Most days on the Upper West Side campers will enjoy lunch at the Boat Basin Café, a full service eatery located adjacent to the 79th Street Boat Basin, which has a great variety of options, including vegetarian dishes.
-In Tribeca, we do our best to take advantage of the many local eateries close by.
 You may send a lunch if your child has dietary restrictions or preferences that cannot be met by the Cafe menu, however we do not offer reduced tuition in that case.
 You may also send snacks and beverages for your child.

 How can I find out more?